nagasudhirpulla/taming_python/blog/skills/winlogbeat setup.md

 ### Configure Elasticsearch connectivity

-- Elasticsearch url and credentials can be specified in the `output.elasticsearch` section of winlogbeat.yml file as shown below
+- Elasticsearch URL and credentials can be specified in the `output.elasticsearch` section of winlogbeat.yml file as shown below

 ```yaml
 output.elasticsearch: